needle-mirror/com.unity.transport/Documentation~/client-server-simple.md

 ### Boilerplate code

 As the package only provides a low level API, there is a bit of boilerplate code you might want to setup.
-This is an architecture design Unity chose to make ensure that you always have full control.
+This is an architecture design Unity chose to make sure that you always have full control.

 Replace the contents of the file with the following: